gagankj/installing-frappe-drive/README.md

      [mysql]
      default-character-set = utf8mb4

-Now press (Ctrl-X) to exit and restart the mysql.
+Now press (Ctrl-X) to exit and restart the mysql by running this command.

     sudo service mysql restart